-- 1. Check the pump housing, rotor, idler gear, idler pin and cover for wear and chipped or broken teeth.
-There must not be any deep scratches or grooves on any of the following:
+Check the pump housing, rotor, idler gear, idler pin and cover for wear and chipped or broken teeth.
+There must not be any deep scratches or grooves on any of the following.

-- the ID surface of the housing

-- the OD of the rotor

-- the end face of the rotor

-- the OD of the idler

-- both faces of the idler

-- the inside surfaces of the cover, including the crescent.

-- 2. Replace worn parts as needed.

-- 3. The rotor should be positioned in the housing or bracket and checked for clearance in the bearing.
-The shaft must turn freely without any detectable side play.
-Any side play will require replacement of the housing, bracket, rotor, or all three parts.
+- The ID surface of the housing and OD of the rotor - The end face of the rotor and OD of the idler (both faces of the idler) - The inside surfaces of the cover, including the crescent - Replace worn parts as needed - The rotor should be positioned in the housing or bracket and checked for clearance in the bearing - The shaft must turn freely without any detectable side play

+Note: Side play will require replacement of the housing, bracket, rotor, or all three parts.